Contributing#

 To use GitHub, start by creating an account for the platform.
 Follow the GitHub Join Process.

-GitHub repository sections#
+Interact with GitHub repository sections#

-Once you have a GitHub account and access to the PyAnsys organization, you are able to interact with the different repositories.
-While each repository contains all tabbed sections that are shown and described below, your access level determines tabbed sections you can see.
+Once you have a GitHub account and access to the Ansys GitHub organization, you are able to interact with the different repositories.
+While each repository contains all tabbed sections in the following list, your access level determines which tabbed sections you can see.

 GitHub repository sections